spencer-shadley/completed-class/17-NoSQL/2-thursday-mongoose/activities/13-Stu-Custom-Methods/README.md

   - `lastUpdatedDate`: sets the current user's `lastUpdated` property to `Date.now()`

-- When you are finished use your new custom methods in a `POST` request.
+- When you are finished use your new custom methods in the given `POST` request.

 ## 💡 Hint(s)